brutus/wtforms-html5/README.md

 >>> form = MyForm()
 ```

-The only difference is, that you include a `Meta` class that inherits from
+The only difference is, that you include a `Meta` class, that inherits from
 `AutoAttrMeta`.
 Now you get some attributes created automatically for your
 fields: